andrelmlins/create-react-dependency/packages/react-dependency-scripts/README.md

 yarn build
 ```

-## Build the developmento application
+## Build the development application

 Using [webpack](https://webpack.js.org/) with reference to folder `src/dev`.